Alcides Vigo

 Alcides Vigo is a Peruvian football club, playing in the city of Lima.

 History

-The club was 1996 and 2001 Segunda División Peruana champion.
+The club was founded on 27 November 1986.
+The club was the 1996 and 2001 Segunda División Peruana champion.

-The club have played at the highest level of Peruvian football on one occasion, in the 1997 Torneo Descentralizado when was relegated to the Peruvian Segunda División.
+The club have played at the highest level of Peruvian football on one occasion, in the 1997 Torneo Descentralizado when it was relegated to the Peruvian Segunda División.

 In the 2004 Segunda División Peruana, the club was relegated to the Copa Perú.